-A bathrobe made my list of necessities for college because sometimes getting fully dressed just sounds like so much of chore.
+A bathrobe made my list of necessities for college because sometimes getting fully dressed just sounds like so much of a chore.
 And who needs that, right?

 A bathrobe is nice to have when you have communal showers for your dorm which are located down the hall.

-It allows you the freedom to choose to get dressed back in the comfort your dorm room, instead of in the muggy shower room.
+It allows you the freedom to choose to get dressed back in the comfort of your dorm room, instead of in the muggy shower room.
 Which is a lot more comfortable, IMO!

 Remember how I just mentioned communal showers?